Smoothed Analysis of the Koml\'os Conjecture: Rademacher Noise: Introduction

 The {\em discrepancy} of a matrix $M \in \mathbb{R}^{d \times n}$ is given by $\DISC(M) := \min_{\bx \in \{-1,1\}^n} \|M\bx\|_\infty$.
 A celebrated result in this venue is the so-called ``six standard deviations" result, put forth by Spencer~\cite{Spencer85}, asserting that if $\|M\|_\infty \leq 1$ and $d = n$, then $\DISC(M)\leq 6\sqrt{n}$.
 More generally, if $d \geq n$, then $\DISC(M) = O\left(\sqrt{n \log (2d/n)}\right)$ is known to hold~\cite{Bansal10,HLR17,LM15,Roth}.
 Spencer's result is essentially tight as $n \times n$ matrices $M$ satisfying $\DISC(M) = \Omega(\sqrt{n})$ are known to exist~\cite{CNN11}.

-An outstanding conjecture in Discrepancy Theory, attributed to Koml\'os, stipulates that $\DISC(M) = O(1)$ holds, whenever $M \in \mathbb{R}^{d \times n}$ has each of its columns $\bv$ satisfying $\|\bv\|_2 \leq 1$; we refer to the latter as a {\em Koml\'os matrix}\footnote{Koml\'os' restriction on the matrix is more stringent than that of Spencer.}. {\sl Dimension-free} (i.e., constant) bounds on the discrepancy of matrices are of special interest as it is $NP$-hard to distinguish between these and those having $\Omega(\sqrt{n})$ discrepancy~\cite{CNN11}.
+An outstanding conjecture in Discrepancy Theory, attributed to Koml\'os, stipulates that $\DISC(M) = O(1)$ holds, whenever $M \in \mathbb{R}^{d \times n}$ has each of its columns $\bv$ satisfying $\|\bv\|_2 \leq 1$; we refer to the latter as a {\em Koml\'os matrix}\footnote{Koml\'os' restriction on the matrix is more stringent than that of Spencer.}. {\sl Dimension-free} (i.e., constant) bounds on the discrepancy of matrices are of special interest as it is $NP$-hard to distinguish between matrices having constant discrepancy and those having $\Omega(\sqrt{n})$ discrepancy~\cite{CNN11}.

 Given a hypergraph $H$, taking $M = M_H$ to be its $e(H) \times v(H)$ incidence matrix retrieves the well-known (see, e.g.,~\cite{BS95,CH00}) notion of {\em combinatorial discrepancy}, given by